THE STORIES BEHIND THE SONGS

 2. On a vacation on Sanibel Island, Florida before we were married, Bette and I drove past J. N. “Ding” Darling State Park (he was a famous naturalist and illustrator, by the way).
 “There’s a song in that name,” I said.
 “Don’t you dare,” she responded.
 Of course, Ding Dong Darling just had to be written--and was.
 In addition to commercial sales, the 45 (Presence 4503) was a favor given to guests at our wedding in 1994.
 Both sides are up-tempo and happy--as are we Song influences include Tico & The Triumphs, Vince Castro and The Off Keys.
 All copies are pressed on blue vinyl, and mint copies are still available; use the contact page to inquire.

 3. The history of Davilee is one of those tales of coincidence and “what if.”
 A group of friends used to sing it in the halls of New Rochelle (NY) High School in the early 60’s, but it was never recorded.
-I’d always loved the song, and felt it was an undiscovered hit, so when I saw the writer, Peter Skolnik (now an attorney in New Jersey), at our 25th reunion, I asked him to sing it for me and send me the lyrics.
+I’d always loved the song, and felt it was an undiscovered hit, so when I saw the writer, Peter Skolnik (now an attorney in New Jersey), at our 25th reunion, I asked him to sing it for me (I had only partially remembered it) and send me the lyrics.
 It was recorded in 1987 and frequently played, in demo form only, on local collectors’ radio shows in central Connecticut.
 I also sent Peter a copy, but never heard from him.
 Then, out of the blue, after a year-and-a-half of airplay on WWUH in Hartford, Peter called; he had never played the tape I sent him, but heard our version of “Davilee” for the first time while picking up his daughter from a prep school in a Hartford suburb.
 He had been surfing the FM dial, and out of 30-plus possible signals landed on me telling the first part of this story on the air and then playing the song.
 Talk about coincidence!
-“Davilee” finally came out on record (4502) in 1989, when I had more time to devote to the record company due to an injury that put me on hiatus from my job for the summer.
+“Davilee” finally came out on record (Presence 4502) in 1989, when I had more time to devote to the record company due to an injury that put me on hiatus from my job for the summer.
 There’s an epilogue to this story: for the New Rochelle High School 50th reunion in 2012, “Davilee” was performed live for the first time since high school with an impromptu group of Dudes: Peter in the lead, Paul singing bass and playing piano, and classmate George Voland filling in the harmony parts.

 4. Bette Blue Moon (two syllables, as in Bette Davis) was written for my wife, the inspiration for most of my happy music.
 The influence of The Marcels is obvious, but when one's wife's pet name has "Blue Moon" in it, this just had to happen!
 Note; this song was released in 1994 as Presence 4503; track 12 is a completely different song with the same title.

 5. There’s isn’t a real girl named Marlaine for whom the song was written, but there certainly is a real New Orleans influence.
-Thanks for the gris-gris to Allan Toussaint, Dr. John, Fats Domino, Lloyd Price, Huey "Piano" Smith, Lee Dorsey, Shirley and Lee and swamp-poppers like Tommy McLain, Rod Bernard, John Fred, Grainger Hunt and so many more.
+Thanks for the gris-gris to Allan Toussaint, Dr. John, Fats Domino, Lloyd Price, Huey "Piano" Smith, Lee Dorsey, Shirley and Lee and great swamp-poppers like Tommy McLain, Rod Bernard, John Fred, Grainger Hunt and so many more.

 6. Given the opportunity, Our Winter Love would be sung by The Chantels on the high harmonies and The Flamingos on the lower ones.
 We'd sit back and love what they're doing while the song takes its place in the same pantheon as “I Only Have Eyes For You” and other velvet-and-satin harmony classics (such as Phil Spector’s Paris Sisters and Teddy Bears sides).
 Call this doo-wop for a cold winter night, and put another log on the fire.